maaskola/discrover/README.md

 ## Usage

 Below is a minimal description on how to use this package.
-Please refer to the [manual](doc/discrover-manual.pdf) and the command line help for more information.
+Please refer to the UNIX man pages, the [manual](doc/discrover-manual.pdf) and the command line help for more information.

 The package contains two main programs: ```plasma``` and ```discrover```.